Soncresity-Industries/SChat-Tweak/README.md

 ## Installation

-Builds can be found in the [Releases](https://github.com/pyoncord/BunnyTweak/releases/latest) tab.
+Builds can be found in the [Releases](https://github.com/Soncresity-Industries/SChat-Tweak/releases/latest) tab.

-> [!NOTE]
-> Decrypted IPAs are sourced from the [Enmity](https://github.com/enmity-mod/) community.
-These are also used throughout Enmity related projects such as [enmity-mod/tweak](https://github.com/enmity-mod/tweak/) and [acquitelol/rosiecord](https://github.com/acquitelol/rosiecord).\
-> All credits are attributed to the owner(s).

 ### Jailbroken

-- Add the apt repo to your package manager: <https://repo.adriancastro.dev>
+> [!IMPORTANT]
+> There currently isn't a repo for Jailbroken devices to install SChat.
+> For now please use the method below

 - Manually install by downloading the Debian package (or by building your own, see [Building](#building)) and adding it to your package manager

 ### Jailed